BitlyTwiser/Stalker2Mods/README.md

 ```
 This can also be a directory etc.. if you have multiple files.

+# Add pack to the ~mods folder:
+As the title says, create teh ~mods folder if it does not exist wihtin the dir: `S.T.A.L.K.E.R.
+2 Heart of Chornobyl\Stalker2\Content\Paks\~mods`
+Insert the newly curated pak files there.
+After restarting the game, hopefully everything works.

 # Notes:
 Most of all the important data is stored in the pak file `pakchunk0-Windows.pak`.
 This is obvious since its the largest pak file.
 Feel free to extract others if this is not what you are looking for.